Azerbaijani wine

 Since the fall of Communism and the restoration of Azerbaijani independence, ardent attempts have been made to revive and modernize the Azerbaijani wine industry.
-Today vineyards are found in the foothills of Caucasus Mountains as well and the Kur-Araz lowlands near the Kura River.
+Today, vineyards are found in the foothills of Caucasus Mountains as well and the Kur-Araz lowlands near the Kura River.
 In the 21st century, Ganja, Nakhchivan, and the separatist region of Nagorno-Karabakh controlled by the self-proclaimed Republic of Artsakh have emerged as centers of wine production in the region.
-Among the grape varieties used to produce Azerbaijani wine include Pinot noir, Rkatsiteli, Pinot blanc, Aligote, Matrassa, Podarok Magaracha, Pervenets Magaracha, Ranni Magaracha, Doina, Viorica and Kishmish Moldavski.
-Local grape varieties indigenous to Azerbaijan include White Shani, Derbendi, Nail, Bayanshire, Gamashara, Ganja Pink, Bendi, Madrasa, Black Shani, Arna-Grna, Zeynabi, Misgali, Khindogni, Agdam Kechiemdzhei, Tebrizi, and Marandi.
+Among the grape varieties used to produce Azerbaijani wine include Pinot noir, Rkatsiteli, Pinot blanc, Aligote and Matrassa.
+Local grape varieties indigenous to Azerbaijan and neighbouring regions include White Shani, Bayanshire and Madrasa.

 History

 In Goygol Rayon of the country, archeologists have found jars with remains of wines which date back to the second millennium BC.

-In the Khanlar district of Azerbaijan, for example, archeologists have found jars buried with the remains of wine dating back to the 2nd millennium BC.
-Greek historian Strabo who had traveled to what nowadays comprises the Republic of Azerbaijan (Caucasian Albania at the time) described cultivation of crops of grapes as so abundant that the residents were not able to harvest them.
-Other sources such as the epic poem Kitabi Dada Gorgud written in 7th-11th centuries describe enriched culture of wine-making.
-The wines produced in ancient and medieval ages, however, are not similar to contemporary wines.
-They were thick and sweet as honey which people had to dilute with water.
-One of the latest discoveries was nearly 10 years ago when the residents of Shamakhy, two hours west of Baku, found a big ancient ceramic jar containing thick syrup which turned out to be a very concentrated fragrant wine.

-One of the most ancient and notable regions known for its wine-making produce is Tovuz in northwestern Azerbaijan.
-Archeological findings in this region speak of ancient vessels for wine storage, stones and remains of tartaric acid used for wine-growing.
-In addition to historians and travellers such as Homer, Herodotus, Columella, Ibn Hawqal, Al-Masudi, who made remarks about wine-making in what nowadays comprises Azerbaijan, the Arabian geographer of the 10th century Al-Muqaddasi, noted in his writing that the sweet kind of wine found in Nakhichevan cannot be found anywhere else.
-The region developed as wine producing center from 1820-1830s attracting many foreign investors.
-The famous culture of wine-making was enriched with arrival of German immigrants to the region in the early 19th century.
+The culture of wine-making was enriched with the arrival of German immigrants to Tovuz in the early 19th century.
 German immigrants from Württemberg were settled in Azerbaijan by the Russian tsar Alexander I circa 1817-1818 and enhanced the wine and cognac producing potential of the country by heavy investments into the industry.
-Famous German family businesses such as Vohrer Brothers and the Hummel family based in Helenendorf industrialized the wine production making it competitive with European wines.
+Famous German family businesses such as Vohrer Brothers and the Hummel family based in Helenendorf industrialized the wine production, making it competitive with European wines.